Fees - Frequently Asked Questions

 - Eagle River Campground, near Anchorage: One-half of the campsites are available by reservation.
 The campground itself is usually only open from May through September, depending on the weather.

-- Kepler Bradley State SRS, near Palmer: the campground has 6 sites for tent camping only.
+- Matanuska Lakes State Recreation Area (formerly Kepler-Bradley Lake State Recreation Area), near Palmer: the campground has 6 sites for tent camping only.
 Reservations are accepted year round and up to one year in advance, but must be made at least seven days in advance.
 Exclusive camping for groups is available.

 - Finger Lake SRA, near Wasilla: has 36 Lakeside campsites available.
 Reservations are accepted year round and up to one year in advance, but must be made at least 7 days in advance.